Cat

-More and more we read about dog calming signals: We ask dogs to be nothing more than excellent canine citizen, which requires a strong relationship based on a good communication.
+More and more, we read about dog calming signals: we ask dogs to be nothing more than excellent canine citizen, which requires a strong relationship based on a good communication.
 And good communication cannot happen without mutual understanding.

 We however do not ask as much from our cats.
 We understand that they are happy and content when they purr and seek our presence, and we understand that they want to be left alone when they growl or they hiss.
-But before going all the way to such an aggressive defensive state, cats do send us different signals with the intention of avoiding such a confrontation.
+But before going all the way to such an aggressive defensive state, cats do send us different signals with the intention of avoiding such confrontation.
 By listening to these signals, we – as owners or cat lovers – can respond to them in a way that reassure our feline friends, instead of harming their thrust.
 And imagine how wonderful it is for a cat to finally “feel understood”!

 Like dogs, cats use calming signals.
 Calming signals are meant to calm them, AND communicate their peaceful intentions to the person or the animal they are intended to.
 Here are the most used calming signals by cats: